ml-archive/magic-box/README.md

 MagicBox will only modify attributes/relations that are explicitly defined.

+## Resolving models
+Magic Box is great and all, but we don't want to resolve model classes ourselves before we can instantiate a repository...

+If you've configured a RESTful URI structure with pluralized resources (i.e. `https://api.mydowmain.com/1.0/users` maps to the User model), you can use `Fuzz\MagicBox\Utility\Modeler` to resolve a model class name from a route name.

+## Testing
+`phpunit` :)

 ### TODO
 1. Route service provider should be pre-setup
 1. Support more relationships (esp. polymorphic relations) through cascading saves.